HRDAG/snap/README.md

 	pball      2015-04-26 15:47  CO/v3.1 -> s44

 You can see that v3.0 points at s36.
 This allows you to reconstruct the code and the data at the point PB sent it to OHCHR back in September.

 ### check out a specific snap version:

 You can check out specific versions of the data.
 For example, after looking at `snap log` or `snap tags`, you might want to look at version 15 in the SV tree, then you can put that data into a temporary directory:

 	cd /tmp
 	snap pull SV/s15

-## open questions:
+## frequently asked questions:

-- What to we do with hand/ files? are they code (in most projects this is just where we keep CONSTANTS files), or are they data (e.g. when we get data in weird formats, we tend to import it through a step of opening the files in hand and manually configuring stuff).
-We need to think about this.
+- What to we do with `hand/` files?
+We treat `hand/` as code.
+In most projects, `hand/` is just where we keep CONSTANTS files.
+In some tasks, `hand/` may contain data, such as yaml files with metadata for big imports, or csv files that provide a list of values to remap.

-<sup><a name="1">1</a></sup> ARG: The info here builds on an email from PB (2.
-Nov 2014) so that others can install and use snap.
-If anything is missing, feel free to add and expand.
-Note that README.md has more details about semantics and why we’re using snap.
+* What about files we are importing that require some hand manipulation before they usable (e.g., xlsx files that need headers or footers removed)?
+The cleaned files go in `frozen/` and do end up in snap.